cpetersen/parsekit/ALIGNMENT_PLAN.md

 # spec/compatibility_spec.rb
 RSpec.describe "API compatibility" do it "supports parse_bytes method" do
-    parser = ParserCore::Parser.new
+    parser = ParseKit::Parser.new
     expect(parser).to respond_to(:parse_bytes)
   end

   it "maintains parse_file interface" do
-    parser = ParserCore::Parser.new
+    parser = ParseKit::Parser.new
     expect(parser).to respond_to(:parse_file)
   end
 end